ditazan/LocalBeats/PROPOSAL.md

 # Project Name - LocalBeats

 ## Project Summary
 Listen to the music you love - on your phone, at work, or go check it out live.
-Select the genre of music and share your location and LocalBeats will hit you wih great artists on YouTube and show you live events happening in your area.
+Select the genre of music you like and share your location - LocalBeats will hit you with videos, tracks, and live events in your area.

 ## Developers
 1. Dita Zanelli